 While these features are all a part of the paid plan, almost none of them are available with the free subscription.
 Firstly, the amount of bandwidth you can use is 500MB daily, which means that gaming or streaming will be difficult.
 Furthermore, you don’t have the 2,500+ servers that are available in premium; instead, you have a small variety across 3 different locations.
 Having said that, Hotspot Shield offers strong encryption even with the free plan, which is quite rare for a free service.

 TunnelBear is a solid choice for all users who are easing themselves in to the world of VPNs.
 First, the service comes with a simple user interface, which means you won’t need to deal with any bells and whistles when setting up your VPN.
 In addition, you get 500 MB of data every month, so if you only need a VPN once in a while, this is a great choice for you.
 If, however, you’re looking to use a VPN service regularly, this amount of available data will be very limiting.
-The main disadvantage is that there is no torrenting, streaming, or Netflix support.
+The main disadvantage is that there is no streaming or Netflix support.
+Once upon a time, it also blocked torrenting, but that is no longer the case!

 Despite these limitations, TunnelBear’s prioritizes user security and privacy, which is crucial for downloads.
 AES 256-bit encryption means that your data is virtually uncrackable, so you don’t need to worry about third parties accessing your activity logs.
 Additionally, the no-logging policy ensures that no data is logged with the provider for others to find, use or share.
 TunnelBear’s server network consists of servers across 22+ countries, and each one offers a high connection and low latencies.
 Unfortunately, however, if you’re looking to torrent, this VPN is not suitable for you.